 Before you hit your first year anniversary, you’ll:

 - Have built and maintained design library and standards for the website

 - Work with product designers to sync product design styles with website design styles and are constantly working to maintain those standards.

 - Work with the design teams across the company in furthering design culture at Klaviyo and are an active contributor to Klaviyo’s dribbble account, design blog, and podcasts.

 - Designed at least 3 guides and/or reports that stand out for their design as much as they do their content.

-About You You’re a conceptual thinker.
-You like big ideas, and figuring out how to bring it to life through visual storytelling.
-You thrive in fast-moving environments and are impatient about getting your work out into the world.
-You love collaboration and aren’t afraid to speak up when you have an idea.
-You’re always learning, from those around you, or by jumping in to figure something out on your own.
-You aren’t afraid to tackle a challenge head on and search out the answers you need.
-You’re detail oriented — if you notice it’s a pixel off you just HAVE to go back to nudge it over.
-You can’t help yourself (sorrynotsorry).
-Passionate about the design industry, you look at other brands and read about design trends.
-Bad kerning on signs makes your eye twitch.
-You probably redesign ads on the T in your head.
+About You You excel at visual design and storytelling - and understand how to use those skills to create beautiful and unique web experiences that are also intuitive and innovative.
+You thrive in fast-moving environments and are impatient about getting your work out there in the world.
+You’re always learning - from those around you or by jumping in to figure something out on your own.
+You aren’t afraid to tackle a challenge head on and you search out the answers you need.
+Passionate about the design industry, you look at other brand and websites, read about design trends, and don’t want to settle for how it’s been done before.
+You probably mentally redesign other websites and can probably think of at least 5 that inspire you or bug you right off the top of your head.
 You want to work with people that feel the same way.